 - Antibiotics (against bacteria) do not work against viruses.

-- If the lungs are attacked, breathing assistance in a hospital can be life-saving until the body has fought the infection.
+- If the lungs are attacked, oxygen and respiratory assistance (including a respirator) in a hospital can be life-saving until the body has fought the infection.

-Usually (in about 80%) flu symptoms (sore throat, lethargy, fever and dry cough without much mucus) develop with a good prognosis.
-Some cases cause serious organ damage and death.
-With COVID-19 infection, a small proportion of those infected develop severe pneumonia and pneumonia, which can be fatal in a total of 0,15% (1-2 per thousand) of those infected in Norway.
-Most vulnerable are people with pre-existing lung disease, diabetes, heart disease, significant obesity, high blood pressure or a weakened immune system (for example due to immunosuppressive drugs for rheumatic disease, others Autoimmune diseases or cancer).
+Flu symptoms (sore throat, lethargy, fever and dry cough without much mucus) usually develop with a good prognosis.
+With COVID-19 infection, a small proportion of those infected get severe pneumonia, and lung failure that can be fatal.
+Most vulnerable are people with known lung disease, diabetes, heart disease, significant obesity, high blood pressure or a weakened immune system (for example, due to immunosuppressive drugs for rheumatic disease, others Autoimmune diseases or cancer).
 Age over 65 is also a risk factor.
-Mortality among infected people over the age of 80 has been approx. 4% in Norway, but has fallen significantly after vaccination.
+Vaccines, especially with three or four doses, have a very good effect against serious illness also among people with rheumatic disease.

 Literature and Links

 - Public Health Institute in Norway (general information)

 - Helsenorge.no (for you who have tested positive)